Yuriel849/HTML-CSS-JS/README.md

 # HTML-CSS-JS-jQuery
-A repository of my studies of HTML, CSS, JS, &amp; jQuery
+A repository of my studies of HTML, CSS, JS, &amp; jQuery <br>
+Also includes basic usage of Ajax.